marcellomontemagno/marcellomontemagno.github.io/_posts/2015-02-24-A-free-static-simple-blog-using-jekyll .md

 [Full Markdown documntation](https://daringfireball.net/projects/markdown/ "markdown documentation"){:target="_blank"}

-### What if I want to customize the style or the pages?
+### What if I want to customize the style or pages that are not posts?

 I've choosen the [beautiful-jekyll](http://deanattali.com/beautiful-jekyll/ "beautiful-jekyll"){:target="_blank"} theme